andreaskaempf/adventofcode2021/README.md

 # Advent of Code 2021

-This repository contains my entries for the Advent of Code 2021; difficulty ratings are of course my own.
+My solutions for the Advent of Code 2021.

 * **Day 1** (C, Python): Count number of increases in a text file of lines (*easy*)
 * **Day 2** (Go, Python): Process the state of a submarine by interpreting